Zeitfrei/threads1/readme.md

 ## On delivery day, prior to arrival:
-1. Führerschein und Perso
+1. Führerschein und Perso, EVB, Zulassungsbescheinigung I+II, Kennzeichen, Quittung
-2. Zulassungsbescheinigung I+II
-3. Kennzeichen
-4. Bring written or digital proof of your down payment having been made and the final payment details or financing details.
-5. Bring a printed insurance card or other proof of insurance that shows your Model 3 is insured.
-6. Since the delivery area where you will inspect your Model 3 may be dark, bring a flashlight.
+2. Since the delivery area where you will inspect your Model 3 may be dark, bring a flashlight.

 ### SECTION A - Verify pre-delivery vehicle records
 1. Confirm vehicle's VIN matches your paperwork.